Azure/aspnet-redis-providers/docs/redis_output_cache_middleware.md

 Building Middleware to cache the response exists as one method to achieve the desired functionality.

-### Upcoming ASP.NET Core 7 Support
-Microsoft has recognized the demand for output caching and plans to add support in ASP.NET Core 7.

 ## Usage
 In the `Startup.cs` file of a ASP.NET Core application, one can add custom middleware as shown below: